Pittsburgh Indian Community Guide

 Avial came with a small bowl of plain rice, lime pickle and raita.
 A speciality dish from Kerala made with green banana, carrot, drumstick, elephant yam and cooked in yogurt and coconut sauce, Avial was so tasty that we count it among the best Avials we've had.
 Memories of Udipi's Avial linger long after the plate is dry.

-Idli was soft and tasty but to our surprise not warm.
+Idli was soft and tasty but to our surprise was not even warm.
 The accompanying Sambar was piping hot and tasty and the fresh Coconut Chutney made up for the cold Idli.
 Chutney was spicy and a treat for the taste buds.
 It's a pity that few South Indian restaurants in the U.S. take the trouble to serve fresh Chutney anymore.
 It usually comes out of the fridge and invariably tastes yucky.

 Poori (whole wheat bread, deep fried and fluffy) was good but the whole Okra Curry was nothing to write home about.